-An online version of this consultation is available on the Scottish Government website and please send any comments to me at looked\after\children@gov.scot by Friday 20 January 2017.
-Unless you state otherwise your response will be made public but if you ask for your response not to be published we treat it as confidential.

-You should be aware that the Scottish Government is subject to the provisions of the Freedom of Information (Scotland) Act 2002 and must consider any request made to it under the Act for information relating to responses made to this consultation exercise.
+The consultation is available on the Scottish Government website here: https://consult.gov.scot/children-and-families/continuing-care.
+Please send any comments using the website or by email to me at looked\after\children@gov.scot by Wednesday 12 December 2018.
+Unless you state otherwise your response will be made public but if you ask for your response not to be published we will treat it as confidential.
+More information about responding to the consultation is in Annex C. You should be aware that the Scottish Government is subject to the provisions of the Freedom of Information (Scotland) Act 2002 and must consider any request made to it under the Act for information relating to responses made to this consultation exercise.
 Please do not hesitate to contact me if you have any questions.

-Yours sincerely
+Yours sincerely,